2004 European Parliament election in Spain

-An election was held in Spain on Sunday, 13 June 2004, as part of the EU-wide election to elect the 6th European Parliament.
+An election was held in Spain on 13 June 2004 as part of the concurrent EU-wide election to the 6th European Parliament.
 All 54 seats allocated to the Spanish constituency as per the Treaty of Nice were up for election.

 The election saw a close race between the centre-left Spanish Socialist Workers' Party (PSOE), which had accessed power earlier in April in the wake of the 11M train bombings leading up to the 14 March general election, and the centre-right People's Party (PP), still reeling from its election defeat.
 It marked the only time the PSOE emerged as the largest party in a European Parliament election in Spain between 1989 and 2019.
 It also saw a considerable drop in turnout down to 45.1%, the lowest up until that point—a figure that would be outmatched by the turnout in the two subsequent European Parliament elections, 2009 (44.9%) and 2014 (43.8%).

+Overview

 Electoral system

-54 members of the European Parliament were allocated to Spain as per the Treaty of Nice.
-Voting was on the basis of universal suffrage, which comprised all nationals and resident non-national European citizens over 18 years of age and in full enjoyment of their political rights.
+Voting for the European Parliament in Spain was based on universal suffrage, which comprised all Spanish nationals and resident non-national European citizens over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.

-All seats were elected using the D'Hondt method and a closed list proportional voting system, with no electoral threshold being applied to be entitled to enter seat distribution.
-Seats were allocated to a single multi-member constituency comprising the entire national territory.
-The use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.
+54 European Parliament seats were allocated to Spain as per the Treaty of Nice.
+All were elected in a single multi-member constituency—comprising the entire national territory—using the D'Hondt method and closed-list proportional voting, with no electoral threshold.
+The use of this electoral method resulted in an effective threshold depending on district magnitude and vote distribution.

-The law did not provide for by-elections to fill vacated seats; instead, any vacancies that occurred after the proclamation of candidates and into the legislative term were to be covered by the successive candidates in the list and, when required, by the designated substitutes.
+The law did not provide for by-elections to fill vacant seats; instead, any vacancies arising after the proclamation of candidates and during the legislative term were filled by the next candidates on the party lists or, when required, by designated substitutes.